antronerds/r2-tutorials/docs/Adapting_R2.md

 7. In the next screen you're able to adapt the Track we just generated.
     Of interest in here is the option "Drawtrack", which will result in the display of the information underneath the YY-plots.
     The tracks can also be assigned to collections to make large sets of tracks manageable.
 We leave the deletion of the track to the imagination of the reader.
     Now we'll pay attention to the default tracks for this dataset.
 The track we just generated can be adapted from here.
-For a start set the Drawtrack propery to 'yes'; we want to see this track in the graphs we create!.
+For a start set the Drawtrack propery to 'yes'; we want to see this track in the graphs we create!

 	![](_static/images/AdaptingR2_AdaptTrack.png  "Figure 20: Adapting track paramteters.")

     [**Figure    20: Adapting track paramteters.**](_static/images/AdaptingR2_AdaptTrack.png)

-8. Select Manage Default Tracks from the User Options > Tracks sub-menu (Figure 21)
+8. Select Manage Default Tracks from the 'User Options' > 'Tracks' sub-menu (Figure 21)

    ![](_static/images/AdaptingR2_ManageDefaultTracks.png "Figure    21: Selecting the Default Tracks    Manager")